basilrabi/data_management/style.md

         1. AdminInlines derived classes
         1. Parent Admin derived classes

+#### Django Admin Classes

+For `django.contrib.admin.ModelAdmin` sub-classes, registration is done using the `@register` decorator before the class declaration.

 ### Delimeters and Contents Spanning Multiple Lines

 1. If the content of the delimeter has multiple elements and the line exceeds 80 characters, each element should be on its separate line.